The Rising Demand for Customer Service Innovation

 The customer service infrastructure we know of today is based on sensitive company data collected through its operations.
 These are either stored on a data cloud or the office network.
 It’s also common practice now for companies to make use of business applications to bridge the gap between raw data and production management.
 Above the production lines are the business decision-makers.

 This is where the change happens.
 The business decision-makers currently sit at the top layer.
 They are the logicians looking over and analyzing processes.
 However, with the new business intelligence tools, another layer will be added above the top management to help them gain refined business insights to help them oversee the entire company processes.
 In intelligent automation, these AI tools will be smarter and more efficient, putting it at the top of the pyramid.
 This new paradigm may have more structural levels but it speeds up the process efficiently.
-The old way requires a lengthy analysis of the business insights report to point out a problem, followed by a brainstorming for the right strategy.
+The old way requires a lengthy analysis of the business insights report to point out a problem, followed by brainstorming for the right strategy.

-Now, with autonomous intelligence, the software not only drafts a report, it can automatically detect issues and decide which is the best action to take based on machine learning from past and current experiences.
+Now, with autonomous intelligence, the software not only drafts a report, but it can also automatically detect issues and decide which is the best action to take based on machine learning from past and current experiences.
 It yields more accurate, timely results for less.

 As human morale and pay shifts, these WFM software companies push for their systems to handle the rote administrative work.
 This, they promise, keeps the essential human workers engaged and better-compensated.
 It promises a return on investment on five things: administration cost reduction, real-time business insights, increased efficiencies, falling attrition rates, and soaring employee satisfaction.